laurenpenn/Website/plugins/podpress/readme.txt

 * Full featured and automatic feed generation (RSS2, iTunes and ATOM and XSPF playlist)
 * Podcast Download stats, with graphs.
-* Makes adding a Podcast to a Post very simple
 * View MP3 files ID3 tags when your Posting
 * Control over where the player will display within your post and what it will look like.
 * Support for various formats, including Video Podcasting
 * Supports unlimited number of media files.
-* Automatic Media player for MP3, RM, OGG, OGV, MP4, MOV, QT, FLV, ASF, WMV, AVI, and more, with inline and Popup Window support.
+* Automatic Media player for MP3, OGG, OGV, MP4, M4A, M4V, MOV, QT, FLV, ASF, WMA, WMV, AVI, RM, and more, with inline and Popup Window support.
+* Supports also PDF and EPUB files
 * Preview image for videos
 * Support for seperate Category podcasts
 * Support for Premium Content (Pay Only)